dhis2/dhis2-docs/src/user/managing-dashboards.md

 ## Dashboard items with charts, pivot tables or maps

 Dashboard items with charts, pivot table or maps may have an item menu button in the upper right corner of the item with additional viewing options, depending on the system settings that have been configured for the DHIS2 instance.
-If all the relevant system settings have been disabled byt the DHIS2 instance, then there will not be an item menu button.
-Here are the possible menu options:
+If all the relevant system settings have been disabled by the DHIS2 instance, then there will not be an item menu button.
+Here are the possible item menu options:

 ### Switching between visualizations